samadarshad/react-mobile-flashcards/README.md

 ## Overview
 A react native app for creating and recording flash cards.

-The project can be viewed here:
+The project can be viewed here: https://youtu.be/okL74WFTTfg
-The APK is available here (drag and drop into your android device and the install):

 ## Prerequisite